 Hi, my name's Rosie and I'm the author of Talking About BPD.
 I was first diagnosed with borderline personality disorder (known as BPD for short) in 2014 after many years of struggling with very intense, quickly-changing emotions.

 This diagnosis came as a relief to me because it gave me some understanding of my experiences.
 However, at the same time I was horrified by the stigma surrounding this condition.
 I felt completely silenced by the prejudices that many healthcare professionals and the general public have about BPD.
-To add fuel to this fire, I had no specialist professional support, nobody to relate to and had no clue how to manage my BPD.
+To add fuel to this fire, I didn't have the professional help I needed and nobody to relate to.
+I felt so confused, ashamed and alone.

-Six years after starting Talking About BPD, I am still blogging today because it makes me happy to speak up about my life and give others a chance to see that they are not alone in how they feel.
-I also feel strongly that people with BPD are given a chance to represent themselves as they truly are, as the stereotypes are not true and hurt deeply.
-My hope is that my work can help people with BPD become more respected and better understood by mental health professionals and the wider public.
+I'm still blogging seven years on because it feels 'right' for me to speak up about my experience of BPD and give others a chance to see that they are not alone in how they feel.
+I feel strongly that people with BPD are given a chance to represent themselves as they truly are and reduced to a stereotype.

 I have been overwhelmed by the amount of positive support I have received for Talking About BPD since I started six years ago.
 Thank you to everyone who shares support and encouragement with my via my blog and social media.
-I am grateful to everyone who given me the chance to share my thoughts and experiences with their audiences.
-In 2017, I was shortlisted for a Mind Media Award and in 2019 I was shortlisted again and, to my surprise and joy, I won the award.
+In 2017, I was shortlisted for a Mind Media Award and in 2019, to my surprise and joy, I won the 'Digital Champion' award.

 I live in the UK with my partner and our dog.
 Rosie is my real first name, but Cappuccino is a 'pen' surname.
-By day, I am a teacher specialising in 'special educational needs' which I love.
-I have also worked in both mainstream and special schools, in support services in the charity sector, a nanny/tutor and as a helpline volunteer for young people.
+I'm a special education teacher, a job which I love.
 I love writing, art, books, nature and all things creative.

 Attempts have been made to silence me, but I decided silence wasn't for me.
-If you can relate to Talking About BPD, I hope it helps you feel less ashamed, misunderstood or invalidated.
-I hope it can also give you ideas about how to manage or lead a calmer life.
-Most of all, if you can relate to Talking About BPD, I hope it helps you feel less alone.
+If you can relate here, I hope it can bring you comfort, hope, validation or confidence.
+I hope I can offer you some ideas about how to manage or lead a calmer life.
+Most of all though, I hope I can help you feel less alone.

 Photo of Rosie